-Here are the top five ways for parents to connect with their child’s teacher:
+Here are time-tested ways for parents to connect and communicate with their child’s teacher:

 Early in the year, make arrangements to meet the teacher.
 This is an ideal time to share information about your child so that the teacher can make the best possible connection.